kyma-project/examples/prometheus/README.md

    ```bash
    kubectl -n ${KYMA_NS} port-forward $(kubectl -n ${KYMA_NS} get service -l app=kube-prometheus-stack-prometheus -oname) 9090
    ```
 3. Browse the Grafana dashboard and verify that the dashboards are showing data.
-The user `admin` is pre-configured in the Helm chart; the password was provided in your `helm install` command.
+The user `admin` is preconfigured in the Helm chart; the password was provided in your `helm install` command.
 The following command exposes the dashboard on `http://localhost:3000`:
    ```bash
    kubectl -n ${KYMA_NS} port-forward svc/${HELM_RELEASE}-grafana 3000:80
    ```

 ### Deploy a custom workload and scrape it

-1. Follow the tutorial [monitoring-custom-metrics](./../monitoring-custom-metrics/), but use the steps above to verify that the metrics are collected.
+Follow the tutorial [monitoring-custom-metrics](./../monitoring-custom-metrics/), but use the steps above to verify that the metrics are collected.

 ### Scrape workload via annotations

 Instead of defining a ServiceMonitor per workload for setting up custom metric scraping, you can use a simplified way based on annotations.
-The used [values.yaml](./values.yaml) defines an `additionalScrapeConfig`, which  scrapes all Pods and services that have these annotations:
+The used [values.yaml](./values.yaml) defines an `additionalScrapeConfig`, which  scrapes all Pods and services that have the following annotations:

 ```yaml
 prometheus.io/scrape: "true"   # mandatory to enable automatic scraping